Between the Flags: Waihi Beach Surf Life Saving Club reveals how much it really costs to save lives

 The club relies on grant providers, charitable trusts, support from Surf Life Saving NZ, sponsorship, fundraising, donations, hiring out the clubrooms and membership fees.

-Membership fees and generated just over $20,000 last summer.
+Membership fees generated just over $20,000 last summer.

-Members also participate in an annual fundraising drive, the latest of which happened this weekend and generated XXXX money.
+Members also participate in an annual fundraising drive, the latest of which happened this weekend.

 Pfefferle said "raising enough funds every season to keep the lights on" is the biggest challenge.

-"Operational costs rise every season even, when we are very careful with our spending and try to save costs.
+"Operational costs rise every season even when we are very careful with our spending and try to save costs.

 THE CHALLENGE

 "The public assume that all surf lifeguard clubs are local or central government funded.
-They do not realise we are a charity, therefore they often don't make donations for this reason."
+They do not realise we are a charity, therefore they often don't make donations."

-She said the public are generally are extremely grateful and they often have people coming back - even years later - to say thank you.
+She said the public are generally extremely grateful and they often have people coming back - even years later - to say thank you.

-"People say if you want money you can find it but I think the amount of energy needed to find that money has increased".
+"People say if you want money you can find it but I think the amount of energy needed to find that money has increased."

-She said this means members are often spending more time "focusing on not how we do our job but where do we find the money to do our job."
+She said this means members are often spending more time "focusing on not how we do our job but where do we find the money to do our job".

 "It is what it is, I don't dwell on it, I realise we are an essential service, not an emergency service.
-NZ is based on that kiwi attitude of I'll help.
-So I don't put any pressure on any particular agency or anyone else to say it's there responsibility.
-I just think if the public understood more (about the running costs) then I think we might find other forms of income streams available for us."
+NZ is based on that Kiwi attitude of I'll help.
+So I don't put any pressure on any particular agency or anyone else to say it's their responsibility.
+I just think if the public understood more [about the running costs] then I think we might find other forms of income streams available for us."

 BETWEEN THE FLAGS: An NZME summer campaign